 4. Engage, engage, engage on social media.
 What exactly does that mean?
 Well, it means rather than constantly posting links to buy your book, to actually post things that give readers and potential readers a glimpse of YOU.
 Post a funny anecdote about something that happened to you.
 Or something cool.

-One of the most successful Facebook engagers currently, I think, is author Amanda Kyle Williams, who has interests outside writing and she posts about them.
-She’s also hilarious, and her Facebook posts are filled with funny and sweet comments.
-In all that funny, she makes sure to post the occasional serious information, and also events she’s doing/interviews she’s doing.
-It’s not, however, an endless litany of promo.
+One of the most successful Facebook engagers currently, I think, was author Amanda Kyle Williams, who had interests outside writing and she posted about them.
+She was also hilarious, and her Facebook posts were filled with funny and sweet comments.
+In all that funny, she made sure to post the occasional serious information, and also events she was doing/interviews she was doing.
+It was not, however, an endless litany of promo.
 And that’s key.
 (Sadly, Amanda died in 2018 after a battle with endometrial cancer).

 So whatever social media platforms you use, think about ENGAGING with people.
 Be GENUINE.
 Post about things unrelated to writing.
 Author Fiona Zedde just did a big trip abroad, and she posted photos on Facebook of the things she was seeing and doing, and she wrote brief anecdotes to accompany the photos.
 It was a wonderful travelogue, which made you interested in her travels but also her writing, because she gave you a taste of it in those posts.